er1nz/er1nz/README.md

 **`Digital Freak (Developer/Tweaker/Low Latency Gaming Freak)`**

-I'm an indie enthusiast in hardware configuration and tweaking.
-Most of my projects are aimed towards solving low latency gaming problems with code.
-Also I write about all of these stuff in my Telegram channel (in Russian Language) "[er1nz01](https://t.me/er1nz01)".
+I'm an indie enthusiast when it comes to hardware configuration and tweaking.
+Most of my projects are aimed at solving low-latency gaming problems with code.
+I also write about all these things in my Telegram channel (in Russian language) "er1nz01". "[er1nz01](https://t.me/er1nz01)".

    <p align="left">
       <a href="https://github.com/er1nz?tab=followers">